joeriggs/experiments/c/memory/shared_memory/POSIX/README.md

 shm_client watches the same shared memory space and reports whenever it sees the data change.

-shm_fork is similar to shm_server and shm_client, except it works in a parent/ child relationship.
-It calls fork() to create a child, and then the parent and child communicate via the shared memory space.
+shm_fork_semaphore is similar to shm_server and shm_client, except it works in a parent/child relationship.
+It calls fork() to create a child, and then the parent and child communicate via the shared memory space while using a semaphore as a synchronization mechanism.